hemisemidemipresent/complex3/rust/pkg/README.md

 | `3`         | Im-Re, BW        |
 | `4`         | Mod-Arg, (Color) |

+run the following to build:

 ```
 wasm-pack build --target web
 ```

+Add the following 2 lines of code at the bottom of `./pkg/complex_parser.js`

 ```js
 window.init = init;